BradleyCanty/3-DOF-Rocket-Traj-Sim/README.md

     * 'Trajectory Across Limb of Earth (ECEF frame)'

 15) Extend the simulation from 2 dimensions to 3 dimensions, and plot a rocket trajectory on a 3D globe.
 16) Implement a launch azimuth by converting from ECI to a topocentric-horizon frame (e.g. SEZ), applying the azimuth rotation to the velocity vector, and then converting it back to ECI.
-Finally, show the trajectory of a rocket having a non-zero launch azimuth on a 3D globe.
+Additionally, rework the pitch program so that the steering vector is applied in the topocentric-horizon frame along the current azimuth.
+Finally, show the trajectory of a rocket having a non-zero launch azimuth on a 3D globe and generate a 2D ground trace plot using latitude, longitude, and time data.
 17) Create a GUI for user input and display of outputs, then package the program into an executable using Pyinstaller.